Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 19 April 2025 01.34.38 UTC
+- WIB: Sabtu, 19 April 2025 02.20.12 UTC
-- WITA: Sabtu, 19 April 2025 02.34.38 UTC
+- WITA: Sabtu, 19 April 2025 03.20.12 UTC
-- WIT: Sabtu, 19 April 2025 03.34.38 UTC
+- WIT: Sabtu, 19 April 2025 04.20.12 UTC

 Kutipan Inspiratif:
-"Nature is so powerful, so strong.
-Capturing its essence is not easy - your work becomes a dance with light and the weather.
-It takes you to a place within yourself."
+"A stranger stabs you in the front, a friend stabs you in the back, a boyfriend stabs you in the heart, but best friends only poke each other with straws."

-Kategori: nature
+Kategori: friendship